xxNull-lsk/rtl8812AU/README.md

 It supports supports USB 3.0 and has been succesfully tested to work with Linux Kernels 3.16.x to 4.12.x as well as AMD's Radeon Open Compute (ROCm) kernel.

 The original version of this driver was downloaded from [Tenda](http://www.tenda.com.cn/download/detail-2614.html).
-However, several improvements have been made including the addition of a rtw_led_ctrl module parameter.
-This allows setting the led to blink normally or stay in an always on or off state.
+However, several improvements have been made including support for the Tenda U12 and the addition of a rtw_led_ctrl module parameter.

 # Supported Device List
-This list is from the source USB IDs:
+(from the source USB IDs)
 + Belkin sercomm
 + D-Link ALPHA
 + Edimax Edimax